How to negotiate with mechanics if you don't know sh*t about cars

 • Before you go into any negotiation, ask ChatGPT to brief you on the common slang of the field.
 For tow trucks, I’d say: “I don’t need a flatbed, just a wheel lift.”
 You want to seem like an insider.

-• If your car starts making noises, pay a mechanic $50 to diagnose it, and then call five different shops to ask for a preliminary quote range.
-They won’t give you a hard number unless it’s a very clear job.
+• If your car starts making noises, pay a mechanic $50 to diagnose it and then call five different shops to ask for a preliminary quote range.

 • Be short, casual, and succinct in your calls.

-• When asking for a quote, always ask for the person’s name at the start - that way, you have a definite reference such as “John told me it would be $400.”
+• When asking for a quote, always ask for the person’s name at the start - that way, you have a definite reference later on, such as “John told me it would be $400.”

 • All mechanics know their competitors by name.
 Don’t be afraid to drop it when negotiating between shops.
 “Dave from XYZ Autoshop down Smith St. quoted me $350, any chance you can beat that?”